GWxigoo/Database-Final-Assignment/README.md

 For the Python Preprocessed dataset, gue to GitHub file size limits, the dataset is hosted externally.
 It can be accessed at below link: https://imailsunwayedu-my.sharepoint.com/:x:/g/personal/22034987_imail_sunway_edu_my/IQAH_FifLQgGRKwZYn8mvaoPAf6df_AG9bZ9SW_ipC0Pg1E?e=Lbh39t

+The codes uploaded should be accessed according to the "Step" label to ensure the code run smoothly.